 Romantic occasions - A garden is the perfect setting for a romantic occasion such as engagement, wedding reception, or an anniversary.
 The fragrant aroma and beautiful flowers will put everyone in a romantic mood.

 Friends' gathering - A warm summer night is reason enough to celebrate.
 String a few outdoor lights and invite some close friends to celebrate the summer.

 Let potential guests get a glimpse of your garden theme through your invitation.
 Use printable garden party invitations or browse through the ones below.

 - Flowered paper - A simple invitation for a garden party can be created on your home computer.
 Use a word processor to create the invitation details.
 Print the invitation onto floral paper.
 Embellish it with ribbon or silk flowers.

-- Blank invitation - Perhaps the easiest way to invite guests to a garden-themed party is to use blank cards that are pre-printed with a graphic on the front.
+- Blank invitation - Perhaps the easiest way to invite guests to a garden-themed party is to use blank invitations that are pre-printed with a graphic on the front.
 There are plenty of possible options at stationary stores, or you could purchase your cards online.
-PaperCards.com offers several blank card options, like purple and yellow flowers in a vase or orange flowers on a green background.
+PaperCards.com offers several general card options, like their flower on holographic foil or their flower pot design.

 - Photo invitation - Take a photo of flowers or your own garden and create your own party invitation at Snapfish or another similar photo card website.